Are you working to address food-related inequities in the Austin area?

 When are applications accepted, and when is funding awarded?

 Applications for the 2023 Food Justice Mini Grants program opened on June 20, 2023, and closed on July 11, 2023.
-Applicants will learn of final funding decisions by September 1, 2023.
+Information on the next grant cycle will be available in 2024.

 What is food justice?

 We define food justice broadly as movements that are advocating for transformational change around how our food moves from the fields to our forks.
 This includes the concept of food sovereignty or the right of communities to define their own food and agriculture systems.

 Meet former grant recipients

 In the 2022 grant cycle, the City funded 25 organizations working on projects ranging from community-based “free fridges” to gardening workshops led by and for people of color.
 Explore the 2022 Impact Report.